Google shares rise after online ad sales drive revenue higher

 Google Inc reported higher quarterly revenue and profit as rising online ad volume offset a hit from the strong dollar, sending the Internet company's shares higher in after-hours trading.

-Shares of the world's No. 1 Internet search engine rose after the results were released, climbing 3.5 percent on Thursday to $577.
+Shares of the world's No. 1 Internet search engine rose after the results were released, climbing 3.5 percent on Thursday to $577 (383.29 pounds).

 While revenue and profit missed the forecasts of Wall Street analysts, many investors had been bracing for a weaker report, said BGC Financial analyst Colin Gillis.